naiyerasif/site/content/blog/2019/2019-11-08-uploading-files-with-spring-boot-and-express.md

 - returns a requested file by name with `loadResource` method, and
 - cleans up the upload directory with `deleteAll` method

-Create a controller to accept a request and prepare the response.
+Create a handler to accept a request and prepare the response.

 ```java
 // src/main/java/dev/mflash/guides/upload/handler/FileSystemStorageHandler.java